-The Annual Report of the State Comptroller - Statutory Basis for the fiscal year ended June 30, 2017, reflects the fourth year of GAAP-based budgeting.
-The move to GAAP-based budgeting resulted from the passage of Public Act 11-48 and the passage of the 2013-2014 and 2014-2015 biennial budget plan in Public Act 13-184, as adjusted by Public Act 13-247 and Public Act 14-47; as well as the passage of the 2015-2016 and 2016-2017 biennial budget plan in Public Act 15-244.
+The Annual Report of the State Comptroller - Budgetary/Statutory Basis for the fiscal year ended June 30, 2019, reflects the sixth year of GAAP-based budgeting.
+The move to GAAP-based budgeting resulted from the passage of Public Act 11-48 and the 2013-2014 and 2014-2015 biennial budget plan in Public Act 13-184, as adjusted by Public Acts 13-247 and 14-47; as well as the passage of the 2015-2016 and 2016-2017 biennial budget plan in Public Act 15-244.
 The intent of GAAP-based budgeting was to narrow the difference between the accounting for the state budget and the CAFR, which would allow for the CAFR to be the single accounting report for the State of Connecticut.

-Passed as part of the Plan for Conversion to GAAP-Based Budgeting Developed in Accordance With Governor Dannel P. Malloy's Executive Order No. 1, the details of Public Act 11-48 and the history of efforts leading to its passage from its start in 1993 were described in our Auditors' Report Office of the State Comptroller for the Fiscal Years Ended June 30, 2011, and Auditors' Report Office of the State Comptroller for the Fiscal Years Ended June 30, 2012.
-The results of the first year of GAAP-based budgeting and certain issues with its implementation are described in our Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters For The Fiscal Year Ended June 30, 2014 - State of Connecticut Comprehensive Annual Financial Report.
+Passed as part of the Plan for Conversion to GAAP-Based Budgeting Developed in Accordance With Governor Dannel P. Malloy's Executive Order No. 1, the details of Public Act 11-48 and the history of efforts leading to its passage were described in our Auditors' Report Office of the State Comptroller for the fiscal year ended June 30, 2011, as well as for the fiscal year ended June 30, 2012.
+The results of the first year of GAAP-based budgeting and issues with its implementation were described in our Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters for the fiscal year ended June 30, 2014.

-As described in the previous year's report, the statutory basis of accounting adopted by the Office of the State Comptroller is not GAAP reporting as recognized by the Government Accounting Standards Board.
-It is not on a GAAP basis in that it does not carry forward accruals from one fiscal period to the next on the Core-CT accounting system.
+As described in our previous reports, the statutory basis of accounting adopted by the Office of the State Comptroller is not GAAP reporting as recognized by the Government Accounting Standards Board.
+It is not on a GAAP basis in that it does not carry forward accruals from each fiscal period to the next on the Core-CT accounting system.
 Instead, it continues to utilize the modified cash basis of accounting as a compromise to avoid significant operational changes in Core-CT processes.
 As a result, budgets are not being controlled on a GAAP basis, and monthly reporting on the Core-CT system is not on a GAAP basis.
-The prior report also noted that the University of Connecticut, University of Connecticut Health Center, Connecticut State University, Connecticut Community Colleges, Office of Legislative Management, and Judicial Department are allowed to operate as limited scope Core-CT agencies.
-These agencies process their transactions through their own accounting systems and then periodically enter the information into the Core-CT system.
-As a result, significant receivables and payables can accrue at month or year-end that is not promptly reported on the Core-CT system.
+Prior reports also noted that the University of Connecticut, University of Connecticut Health Center, Connecticut State University, Connecticut Community Colleges, Office of Legislative Management, and Judicial Department are allowed to operate as limited scope Core-CT agencies.
+These agencies may process their transactions through their own accounting systems and then periodically enter the information into the Core-CT system.
+As a result, significant receivables and payables can accrue at month or yearend that are not promptly reported on the Core-CT system.

 Because the state's budget deficit is projected by monthly financial reports, it is unclear which number should be utilized to apply the statutory requirements related to the Governor's submission of a deficit mitigation plan.
-To provide GAAP reporting for the CAFR that is compliant with the modified accrual basis of accounting required by the Government Accounting Standards Board, the manual entry of miscellaneous accounting information not available on the Core-CT system is still required.
-To properly monitor budgetary compliance on a modified accrual basis, the Core-CT accounting system would need to provide periodic information on accrued revenues and expenditures without a "close" of the system.
+To provide GAAP reporting for the CAFR that is compliant with the modified accrual basis of accounting required by the Government Accounting Standards Board (GASB), the manual entry of miscellaneous accounting information not available on the Core-CT system is still required.
+To properly monitor budgetary compliance on a modified accrual basis, the Core-CT system would need to provide periodic information on accrued revenues and expenditures without a "close" of the system.